tophat/dont-waste-your-ducking-time/README.md

 components of a Redux application.
 The general idea:

 <p align="center">
-  <strong>Don't unit test your action creators, reducers, and selectors individually; instead, write tests that test the whole "duck"</strong>.
+  <h3><strong>Don't unit test your action creators, reducers, and selectors individually; instead, write tests that test the whole "duck".</strong></h3>
 </p>

 This strategy comes from [this Redux issue